mstocco/mariostoc.co/content/traininglog/20200913-ironman2021-50weeksout.md

 ### NOTES
 Total Time: **30 minutes**

 New shoe day!
-A pair of Nike Zoom Fly 3 in "Volt/Smoke Grey" came in the mail this afternoon.
+A pair of Nike Zoom Fly 3 in _"Volt/Smoke Grey"_ came in the mail this afternoon.

 I got a revised run from Elliot before heading out; a bit of structure and a chance to open up was added to the run.
-I was a tiny bit tender (glutes/quads) from yesterday but nothing  that was out of the ordinary.
+I was a tiny bit tender (glutes/quads/calves) from yesterday but nothing  that was out of the ordinary.
 New shoes didn't take much to get used to but a second day up on my toes might require a bit of massage later tonight.

 Other than the run, I had a solid sleep last night an a solid day at the keyboard (work).

 <!---->
 ## FRIDAY SEP 18